 14. Sauerkraut Benefits the Immune System

 Experts in the field of immunity are very intrigued by fermented foods like sauerkraut.
-The benefits of probiotic immunity even extend to our metabolism of calcium and bone health [R].
-Probiotic-rich sauerkraut may help improve bone density, in other words.
+The benefits of probiotic immunity even extend to our metabolism of calcium and bone health.

 Tip: Maybe we should have done what our grandparents did all along; ferment our foods.

-Making sauerkraut part of your daily routine is also undoubtedly good for your heart.
-Heart disease is related to altered gut bacteria in new research over the last few years [R].
+Making sauerkraut part of your daily routine is also likely good for your heart.
+Heart disease is related to altered gut bacteria according to new research over the last few years.

-A clinical study found that supplemental probiotics, which are found also in sauerkraut, improved glucose control, HDL-cholesterol, cholesterol ratios, and reduced inflammation markers in the body of people who have coronary heart disease and diabetes [R].
+A clinical study found that supplemental probiotics, which are found in sauerkraut, improve glucose control, HDL-cholesterol, and cholesterol ratios, and reduced inflammation markers in the body of people who have coronary heart disease and diabetes.

 While it is early to tell if sauerkraut alone helps the heart, the rest of your body will still reap the benefits of eating sauerkraut.